Te Whakatika

 An Exciting New Journey for Te Whakatika – A Call for Papers

-This is a call for contributions to Te Whakatika Winter Issue August 2023
+This is a call for contributions to Te Whakatika Autumn Issue March/April 2024

 Ngā mihi ki a koutou.